ofiwg/libfabric/man/fi_mr.3.md

   transfers (such as sending elements of an array to peer(s)), and the larger region is access infrequently.
 By default merging regions is disabled.

+*FI_MR_CACHE_MONITOR*
+: The cache monitor is responsible for detecting changes made between the virtual addresses used by an application and the underlying physical pages.
+  Valid monitor options are: userfaultfd, memhooks, and disabled.
+Selecting disabled will turn off the registration cache.
+Userfaultfd is a Linux kernel feature used to report virtual to physical address mapping changes to user space.
+Memhooks operates by intercepting relevant memory allocation and deallocation calls which may result in the mappings changing, such as malloc, mmap, free, etc.  Note that memhooks operates at the elf linker layer, and does not use glibc memory hooks.

 # SEE ALSO

 [`fi_getinfo`(3)](fi_getinfo.3.html),